Markets

 The Capacity Market Is Attracting Power Resources

-Power resources compete in the Forward Capacity Market to take on a commitment to be available to meet projected demand for electricity three years out.
+Power resources compete in the capacity market to take on a commitment to be available to meet projected future demand for electricity.
 Whereas the energy market value varies with fuel prices, the capacity market value varies with changes in amounts of electricity-producing and demand-reducing resources.

 Annual Value of Wholesale Electricity Markets (in billions)